web-infra-dev/rslib/README.md

   <a href="https://github.com/web-infra-dev/rslib/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square&colorA=564341&colorB=F8F5FF" alt="license" /></a>
 </p>

-Rslib is a library build tool powered by [Rsbuild](https://rsbuild.dev).
-It allows library developers to leverage the knowledge and ecosystem of webpack and Rspack.
-Rslib is built on top of Rsbuild's excellent configurations and plugins, providing optimal ESM and CJS output.
+Rslib is a library build tool that leverages the well-designed configurations and plugins of [Rsbuild](https://rsbuild.dev), empowering library developers to take advantage of the extensive knowledge and ecosystem of webpack and Rspack.

-Rslib provides out-of-the-box configurations for library development, including compilation of TypeScript, JSX, Sass, Less, CSS Modules, and Wasm.
-It supports bundleless output, DTS generation (including isolated declarations), Module Federation, assets compression, type checking, PostCSS, and Lightning CSS.
+Rslib provides a comprehensive set of build features for library development, including:

+- **Compilation of diverse languages**: TypeScript, JSX, Sass, Less, CSS Modules, Wasm, and more.
+- **Flexible build modes**: Bundle and bundleless options to meet varying needs.
+- **Multiple output formats**: ESM, CJS, and UMD for maximum compatibility.
+- **Declaration file generation**: Including isolated declarations.
+- **Advanced features**: Module Federation, asset compression, PostCSS, Lightning CSS, and more.

 ## ✨ Why Rslib?